Truth Table Calculator

 Beyond the realm of theoretical logic, truth tables have practical applications in hardware design and software testing.
 Digital circuits implement logical operations using gates, and a truth table dictates the gate configuration needed to achieve a desired behavior.
 In software, truth tables can verify that conditional branches cover all relevant cases, reducing the likelihood of bugs.
 They are also used in artificial intelligence for reasoning systems, where verifying the validity of inferences is crucial.

 The evaluation itself is performed by converting the logical expression into a JavaScript expression.
 Each variable is replaced with a boolean reference, and the logical operators are translated into their JavaScript counterparts: && for AND, || for OR, ^ for XOR, and ! for NOT.
-Because the entire computation happens in the browser, no data is transmitted elsewhere, allowing the tool to be used offline or in privacy-sensitive environments.
+Because the entire computation happens in the browser, the expression is handled locally after the page loads.

 Interpreting the resulting table involves scanning for patterns.
 If the final column contains only ones, the expression is a tautology—it is always true regardless of input.
 If the column contains only zeros, the expression is a contradiction.
 Many practical formulas fall between these extremes, capturing specific conditions under which the output is true.
 Observing these patterns helps students develop intuition about how logical connectives interact.